dvirlar/Website/content/home/featured.md

 ---
 # An instance of the Featured widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
+# The featured widget is the "featured publications" section
 widget: featured

+# Turn widget on or off
+active: false

 # This file represents a page section.
 headless: true